Answered By: Francine May

 3. Building your own OpenAthens Permalinks

-Permalinks retrieved from LibrarySearch are the simplest way to link to content and ensure a consistent user experience - they route users through a library catalogue record where they will be able to locate an OpenAthens link.
-See more detailed instructions on locating permalinks in LibrarySearch.
+Permalinks retrieved from LibrarySearch are the simplest way to link to content and ensure a consistent user experience - they route users to a library record where they will be able to locate an OpenAthens link.
+See more detailed instructions on locating permalinks in LibrarySearch. *Most library licensed materials can be located in LibrarySearch but in some cases content is only available via a vendor/database platform.

 LibrarySearch permalinking example